Tencent/omi/README.md

 * beforeUpdate
 * afterUpdate

-Because data change triggers update, update triggers the above function, and it is infinite recursion.
+Because data setter triggers update, update triggers the above function, and it is infinite recursion.

 If you want to be compatible with IE11, please use the `omi-mobx` instead of omi's own observe.